Janet Petro

-Janet E. Petro is an American engineer and civil servant serving since 2021 as the 11th director of the Kennedy Space Center (KSC).
-From January 20, 2025, to July 9, 2025, Petro served as the acting administrator of NASA.
-When then-NASA administrator Bill Nelson appointed her KSC director on June 1, 2021, Petro made history as the first woman to hold the position.
-She assumed the role of acting administrator on January 20, 2025, following her appointment by President Donald Trump, also becoming the first woman to hold that role.
+Janet E. Petro is an American former engineer and civil servant who served as the 11th director of the Kennedy Space Center (KSC) from 2021 until her retirement on May 1, 2026.
+From January 20 to July 9, 2025, Petro served as the acting administrator of NASA.
+When then-NASA administrator Bill Nelson appointed her KSC director on June 1, 2021, Petro became the first woman to hold that position.
+She later became the first woman to serve as acting NASA administrator upon assuming the role on January 20, 2025, following her appointment by President Donald Trump.

 Education and early life

 Born in Michigan, Janet Petro's father moved the family to the Florida space coast when he received a job from NASA to work on the Kennedy Space Center's Mercury and Gemini Programs.
 She grew up in Satellite Beach and attended Surfside Elementary, DeLaura Middle, and Satellite High School.
 Janet Petro graduated in 1981 from the United States Military Academy at West Point, with a Bachelor of Science in engineering and was in the second class of graduates at West Point to include women.
 She also has an MBA from Boston University.